All Information about Moustache Parakeet

 Mustached parakeets are native to the islands of Indonesia and China.
 But now their feral population is spreading to many areas of the world.

-In the wild, this species lives in mountains, hills, and woodlands and gather in flocks.
-But, in breeding season all parrots are pair up and find a nest cavity.
+In wild, this species can be found in flocks living in mountains, hills, and woodland.
+During the breeding season, however, all parrots pair up and seek out a proper nest place.

 In the wild, mustache parakeets eat berries, fruits, seeds, and blossoms.
 Like other pet birds, it is essential to feed them a variety of nutritional diet that’s included on pellets, seeds, fruits, vegetables, and other treats.